-Overseas students and MA top-up: standard fees apply
+Overseas students: standard fees apply

 Learn more about fees and funding

 Scholarships and studentships

 Scholarships may be available.
 International students can often gain funding through overseas research scholarships, Commonwealth scholarships or their home government.

 For further information contact the School directly contact the Student Funding Office via the online enquiries system at www.studenthelp.bham.ac.uk.